The regulator's perspective

 Pension Wise offers people free and impartial guidance about their options and associated risks so they can make informed decisions about accessing their pension funds.

-Satisfaction with the Pension Wise service is very high; 94% of all appointment customers are very or fairly satisfied with their overall experience, with 88% saying Pension Wise helped improve their understanding of their pension options.
-However, figures show that only 14% of consumers accessing a DC pension fund for the first time used Pension Wise.
+Satisfaction with the Pension Wise service in 2019/2020 was very high; 94% of all appointment customers were very or fairly satisfied with their overall experience, with 88% saying Pension Wise helped improve their understanding of their pension options.
+However, figures showed that only 14% of consumers accessing a DC pension fund for the first time used Pension Wise.
 In order to increase usage of this service, the FCA published PS21/21 The stronger nudge to pensions guidance, effective from 1 June 2022.

 The new rules mean consumers must be given a ‘stronger nudge’ to use Pension Wise, and impact most stakeholders involved in pension provision: product providers (accumulation and decumulation), financial intermediaries, charities, trade bodies (see chart below for more information).